xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 where the  ends  of  statements  are.
 But I haven't changed my dislike for the compilation errors associated with semicolons.

-So I have what I think is a nice compromise: Make them OPTIONAL!
+So I have what I think is a nice compromise: Make them _optional_!

 Consider the following version of Semi: